kcaze/magical_vacation_translation/sprite_vwf/README.md

 2 bytes storing the beginning tile number.
 FF FF E4 11 (some sort of delimiter?
 I'm not sure)

-Writing sprite text to object tile via DMA:
+0x000A0CE8 -- Write sprite text to object tile via DMA.

-0x000A0D36
+0x000B6572 -- Move the glyph data in to r9, which is then preserved all the way until calling 0x000BEBD8.

-The sprite text is stored in RAM beginning at 0x020381D8.
+0x020381D8 is the beginning of the sprite text stored in RAM beginning.
 The RAM is updated at 0x000B6736 -- Clear glyph data I think.
   0x000BEC56 -- Write glyph data probably.
 The structure of the glyph data is interesting.
-There's an 8 byte header storing two addresses followed by 128 bytes of tile data at 4bpp so that's one 16x16 block.
+There's a 4 byte header storing the address of the obj tile to copy the data to, followed by 128 bytes of tile data at 4bpp so that's one 16x16 block, and then a 4 byte footer storing an address for idk what.
-I.e. one glyph.

 0x000BEC2C -- Beginning of subroutine for drawing glyph data to obj tiles: r0 -- Address in RAM to write the next glyph data to.
 It draws each 16x16 block
-        as two 16x8 blocks. i.e. the subroutine is called twice per glyph. r1 -- Stores an address in the 0x03000000 RAM.
-Not sure what that is. r2 -- The palette color to use. r3 -- A flag of some sort.
+        as two 16x8 blocks. i.e. the subroutine is called twice per glyph. r1 -- Stores an address in RAM with the values (see below) of the 16x8 block to draw, one row per byte.
+The data begins at 0x03007DDC r2 -- The palette color to use. r3 -- A flag of some sort.
+0x000BEC2C is called from:
+-0x080B635E
+-0x080B636E
+-0x080BEC14 <-- It looks like this and 0x080BEC20 are the primary call sites.
+-0x080BEC20

 0x007DBB50 -- This stores all the possible halfwords for a glyph.
 This is crazy.
 In r1 of the subroutine, it stores a bunch of bytes.
 Each byte represents 8 pixels